jhcr/CalculatorApp/README.md

 # CalculatorApp
 A Console App for addition, subtraction, multiplication, and division operations.

-All requirements and stretch goals in https://github.com/restaurant365/challenge-calculator have been implemented.
+All requirements and stretch goals have been implemented, see https://github.com/restaurant365/challenge-calculator.

 ## Getting Started